SQL Server database mail is a critical component of good communication.

 @file_attachments = ''; --Like D:\ReportPath\Report_20042024_1530.txt

-How to attach the query result with email & Send in SQL Server
+How to attach the query result with email & Send to the SQL Server

 EXEC msdb.dbo.sp_send_dbmail